 I am a licensed clinical social worker with life coach training.
-As a case worker, I managed clients' mental health care and facilitated group classes for those with chronic mental illness.
+Early in my career as a case worker, I managed clients' mental health care and facilitated group classes for those with chronic mental illness.
 I also managed in home care for the elderly so that they could remain in their own homes as they aged in place.
 As a hospice social worker, I facilitated care and support for hospice patients and their families.
 Over the last 20+ years I have managed a thriving private practice as a therapist and life coach, working with adults and couples.
 My area of specialization is in grief and loss therapy developed through many years of additional training and personal experience.
-I also co-created and co-facilitated a program called Aferwards, LLC., which was dedicated to helping those 1-5 years past a major loss or significant life change to re-engage in life again, redifine and recreate their purpose and meaning, and step forward into the next chapter of their lives.
+I also co-created and co-facilitated a program called Aferwards, LLC., which was dedicated to helping those 1-5 years past a major loss or significant life change to re-engage in life again, re-define and re-create their purpose and meaning, and step forward into the next chapter of their lives.

 As a generalist, I have training and experience in helping people overcome depression, manage anxiety, and heal from PTSD.
 I have a very good understanding of issues of codependency and work with clients to bring them to a better place of self respect and balance.
 I also work with couples to help them create a more collaborative, respectful and loving relationship, getting beyond hurts, resentments, and betrayals.